 Other ABOs are those derived from aircraft-based observing systems operated by other entities.
 In this case, while Members do not define specifications for the operation of the observing system, they are urged to ensure that the observations are fit for purpose.

-3. It is recommended that Members collaborate with their civil aviation authorities regarding compliance with ICAO requirements for the provision of aircraft reports in support of International Air Navigation, as defined in Technical Regulations, Volume II , Part 1, 5.7 and 5.8.
-Such requirements include the forwarding of aircraft reports by civil aviation authorities to ICAO World Area Forecast Centres (WAFCs) on the Aviation Telecommunications Network so that they can subsequently be made available to WMO Members on the WIS.
+3.

 2.5.2 Members should participate in the WMO Aircraft Meteorological Data Relay (AMDAR) observing system.

-Note: Guidance on AMDAR programme development and operation is provided in the Guide to Aircraft-based Observations (in preparation).
+Note: Guidance on AMDAR programme development and operation is provided in the Guide to Aircraft-based Observations

 Requirements

-2.5.3 Members should meet the WIGOS requirements for aircraft-based observations.

 Notes:

-1. WIGOS requirements for upper-air observations (including those for aircraft-based observations) are to be found in the Manual on the WMO Integrated Global Observing System.

 2. It is recommended that aircraft-based observations consist of at least the following variables, with desirable and optional variables as indicated: